 BEVERIDGE, Henry.
 Scotland 9.2.1837 — London 8.11.1929.
 British Historian of Mughal and Colonial India.
-Son of the elder —> Henry B., husband of Educated at Glasgow University and Queen’s College in Belfast.
+Son of the elder —> Henry B. Educated in Glasgow and Edinburgh, studies at Glasgow University and Queen’s College in Belfast.
 Joined the I.C.S. through competition in 1857, and served in Bengal until 1893, when retired.
 In retirement he settled in Haslemere devoting himself to his studies.
 In 1899 again visited India in search for MSS. sources on Mughal history.
-Married 1875 —> A. S. B., one daughter and one son, the economist Sir William Henry B. Bart.
+Married 1875 —> Annette S. B. (née Akroyd), one daughter and one son, the economist Sir William Henry B., Bart.
 (1870–1963).

 Publications: Articles in CR, JASB and JRAS.

 – The District of Bakarganj (in Eastern Bengal): Its History and Statistics.
 20+459 p.
 L. 1876.

 – The Trial of Maharaja Nanda Kumar: A Narrative of a Judicial Murder.
 9+454 p.
 Calcutta 1886 (from CR).